jdeepwell/DWDocker.lbaction/README.md

 Lists all containers (running and exited)

 Choose one of the containers and press return:
-Presents list of availale actions:
+Presents list of available actions

+Actions:

 If container is running:
   - Stop